 - 16. What should be the key goals for a regular review of the reinsurance pool and what would be the optimal timeframe? - 17.
-Should the reinsurance pool have a planned exit date? - 18.
+Should the reinsurance pool have a planned exit date?
+There should not be an exit date as cyclones will always be a reality in NQ. - 18.
 Which mechanisms will ensure the pass-through of reinsurance premium savings to insurance policyholders?
-For example: - 18.1 Explicit price monitoring of insurance premiums? - 18.2 Additional requirements to disclose the cost of reinsurance to policyholders? - 18.3 Any additional mechanisms that may be appropriate?
+For example: - 18.1 Explicit price monitoring of insurance premiums?
+Yes, and reductions in premiums proportionate to the recent increases in re insurance costs.
+Any insurer/underwriter who is unwilling to pass on these savings should not be eligible to participate in the scheme. - 18.2 Additional requirements to disclose the cost of reinsurance to policyholders?
+Yes.